Counting sessions matters

 The number of sessions performed by users is an important KPI.
 It affects aggregate data, retention, and Cohort reports and also activity KPIs such as DAU and MAU.

 Sessions count also affects the number and rate of loyal users, which by default are registered as such after performing three sessions following the initial install.

 When does AppsFlyer increment the number of sessions?

 - Every time the SDK is launched

-If an app is launched from scratch or if it comes back to the device’s foreground from the background - the sessions number increases.
+If an app is launched from scratch or if it comes back to the device’s foreground from the background - the session number increases.

 - By an SDK API request

-Some apps need sessions data increase on demand.
+Some apps need session data to increase on demand.

 Apps that constantly work in the background may require some other logic for counting sessions.
 These mainly include utility apps like battery savers, launchers, screen locks, and anti-virus apps.

 App owners of these apps may want to increase the number of sessions once a day at midnight or at some other periodic interval.
 In other cases, they may want to increase the number of sessions when users perform some in-app action, such as pressing the "clear memory" button and so on.

 Fortunately, it's possible to actively increase the number of sessions per device.